aidanmorgan/morsdle/README.md

 # Things to do in the future

 * Add the game configuration settings into the flash as well (short hold vs. long hold behaviour), rendering mode etc.
+* Fonts at the moment are hard coded into the fonts.c file as uint8_t arrays, but should be loaded from the flash the same as the dictionary